- Editorial & advisory board

 Copernicus Publications has several policies in place to guarantee high ethical standards.
 These guidelines can be viewed in the general terms, the general obligations for authors, the general obligations for editors, and the general obligations for referees.

-Besides these guidelines, Copernicus Publications recommends the Code of Conduct and Best Practice Guidelines for Journal Editors as well as the Ethical Guidelines for Peer Reviewers developed by the Committee on Publication Ethics (COPE) as best practice.
+ACP is a member of, and subscribes to the principles of, the Committee on Publication Ethics (COPE).
+Copernicus Publications especially recommends COPE's Code of Conduct and Best Practice Guidelines for Journal Editors as well as the Ethical Guidelines for Peer Reviewers as best practice.
 As a founding member of OASPA, Copernicus Publications also pursues OASPA's principles of transparency and best practices in scholarly publishing.

 Amongst other duties, editors have to ensure that all manuscripts received by their journal are reviewed for their scientific content without regard to sex, gender, race, religion, citizenship, etc. of the authors.
 Furthermore, the editors need to ensure that any information regarding manuscripts submitted by the authors is kept confidential.

 The reviews of submitted manuscripts must be done objectively, and the referees should express their views clearly with supporting arguments.
 Furthermore, referees need to be aware that any information regarding the manuscripts they are reviewing should be treated as privileged information.

 Copernicus Publications itself aims to follow the Code of Conduct for Journal Publishers of COPE by

 In addition to the above-mentioned points, authors should be aware in particular about the following: